By Celia Coates

 The subtitle of WHAT REALLY MATTERS is “Searching For Wisdom In America.“ During those four years of searching, Schwartz sought out people who might have something to teach about approaching two age-old questions – “Who Am I?” and “Why Am I Here?”.
 He wanted to find people who not only knew a lot, but to learn from those who reflected what they knew in their own lives:

-Beginning in the 1960s at the Menninger Foundation in Topeka, Kansas, Elmer, his wife Alyce and their colleagues developed clinical biofeedback – a process and set of techniques used to gain voluntary control over some body processes.
+Beginning in the 1960s at the Menninger Foundation in Topeka, Kansas, Elmer, his wife Alyce and their colleagues developed clinical biofeedback – an approach and set of techniques used to gain voluntary control over some body processes.
 In the years after he retired from this research, Elmer became more and more open about his true work, his lifelong study of the levels of consciousness and the multiple dimensions of reality.
-Biofeedback training was just one way to teach us that access to them is in our own control.
+Biofeedback training was just one way to teach us that access to the other dimensions is in our own control.

 Schwartz described Elmer this way,